Next Concert

 Laugh, Sing, Rejoice!

-The choir’s latest recording, Laugh, Sing, Rejoice! was released on 7 June.
+The choir’s latest recording, Laugh, Sing, Rejoice! was released in June 2024.
 It includes the first recordings of Cecilia McDowall’s Psalm 65, and of William Mathias’s O Clap your Hands.
 There are also three Shakespeare madrigals set to music by Emma Lou Diemer, and KaTeKiTa by Reena Esmail.

 You can listen to the recording on Spotify, Apple Music, YouTube, and other services.